kyleconroy/dockerboxes/README.md

 # Dockerboxes

-Vagrant boxes with Docker installed and configured.
+Vagrant boxes with Docker installed and configured. **Please be patient, as these boxes are quite large.**

 ## Usage